Summer 2022 Edition

 Therefore, it proves NOTHING at all to argue that the resurrection will happen tomorrow, or at the end of time, if the Bible plainly circumscribes that such an event would happen at, when, and around the calamity of the ancient capital of the Jews.7

-Another strategy that is utilized to harness 2 Timothy 2:17 against the very teachings that Jesus, the Apostles, and the early Christians endorsed is to maintain that the Apostle Paul was arguing only about the nature of the resurrection and not the timing of it.
+Another strategy that is utilized to harness 2 Timothy 2:17 to shore up Futurism and to militate against the very teachings that Jesus, the Apostles, and the early Christians endorsed is to maintain that the Apostle Paul was arguing only about the nature of the resurrection and not the timing of it.
 Is this true?
 Well, let’s have a look: In the entire text under dispute, we see that it is about timing!

-And so, every avenue to escape the nature and the timing of the resurrection of the dead that a man may prefer or that people may want to take is made impossible by the contextual dictates of the Word of God, and Christians who realize this must not be intimidated by sophisticated arguments which seek to present and misrepresent the truth of this matter in the worst possible light.
+And so, every avenue to escape the nature and the timing of the resurrection of the dead that a man may prefer or that people may want to take is made impossible by the contextual dictates of the Word of God, and Christians who realize this must not be intimidated by sophisticated arguments which seek to twist, distort, and misrepresent the truth of this matter and make sure the idea that it happened already is seen in the worst possible light.

-And so, the claims of Hymenaeus and Philetus serve no purpose toward negating the idea that Revelation describes the end of the world, judgment day, the coming of the kingdom of God, and the resurrection of the dead within the parameters of the Fall of Jerusalem and the end of the Jewish State (so this needs to be clear to our Christian brothers and sisters: this was NOT the claim of Hymenaeus and Philetus).
+And so, the claims of Hymenaeus and Philetus serve no purpose toward negating the idea that Revelation describes the end of the world, judgment day, the coming of the kingdom of God, and the resurrection of the dead within the parameters of the Fall of Jerusalem and the end of the Jewish State (so this needs to be clear to our Christian brothers and sisters: Atavist claims are NOT coincidental or exactly like the blasphemous teachings of Hymenaeus and Philetus).

-And so, running to 2 Timothy 2:17 to prevent acknowledgment of the Second Coming during a specific period of anarchy extending to the termination of the Second Temple and including the disappearance of the Jewish State countermands and contradicts what Jesus promised and vowed would happen.8
+And so, running to 2 Timothy 2:17 to prevent acknowledgment of the Second Coming during a specific period of anarchy extending to the termination of the Second Temple and including the disappearance of the Jewish State countermands and contradicts what not only Jesus but also the Apostle Paul clearly and frequently promised and vowed would happen.8

 We, therefore, encourage all believers to explore this matter and be willing to speak of these realities and accept them as absolute certainties because our Lord is the way, the truth, and the life and he never spoke vainly or broke any of his promises (Matthew 12:43-45 and 24:34).
 May God richly bless everyone who reads this essay!